lsptrsn/HybridVsData-driven_CSTR/README.md

 ## Getting Started

 Please refer to the README files in each directory for instructions on how to use the models.

+## License
+This material is licensed under the MIT [LICENSE](LICENSE) and is free and provided as-is.